Updated 13th May 2020, 11:57. For the latest medical advice, visit NHS.uk/Coronavirus.

-Schools will close from Monday 23rd March, except for children of key workers and vulnerable children.
+Schools have been closed from Monday 23rd March, except for children of key workers and vulnerable children.

 Devon County Council and the Department of Education have been working closely together to ensure schools have the information and support they need during this testing time.
 Click here to learn more about how Devon County Council and Devon schools are responding to the coronavirus outbreak.